huilinghe19/sardana_practise/jive/Readme.md

 During my work with the motors, sometimes I send "t 1" to the motor, it does not turn at once, then I send "t 1" once again, the motor turns.
 This is not because of the program.
 Even if I am writing instructions directly at the console, this will also happen occasionally.
 Maybe the motor itself has a hysteresis effect under some conditions.

+There is also a problem about the server start and close.
+When you do not close the server correctly, then the server will be started many times.
+You can check it with "ps uax".
+This situation is bad.
+This will cause the runtimeout problem.

 4. Source Code